lkodinsson/IngenuityTTRPG/Core_Rules/Character_Features.md

 Focus is used to use powers, cast spells, and perform special abilities.

-### Initiative (INIT)
+### Reflexes (REFL)

-Initiative is your ability to react first in a moment of conflict, and in other rare circumstances.
+Reflexes are your ability to react first in a moment of conflict, and in other rare circumstances.

 ### Armour Rating (AR)